liferay-search/liferay-docs/en/deployment/articles-dxp/01-deploying-liferay/09-installing-liferay-on-websphere.markdown

     *Next*.

 4. Set the profile name and location.
-Ensure you specify a performance tuning setting other than *Development*, since you're installing a production server.
+Ensure you specify a performance tuning setting other than *Development*, since you're installing a sharepointion server.
 See the WebSphere documentation for more information about performance tuning settings.
 Click *Next*.